 Birth Control for Teens

 Birth control is any method used to prevent pregnancy.
 If you have vaginal sex without birth control, you could get pregnant.
-The only sure way to not get pregnant is to not have sex.
-Finding birth control that works for you can help avoid an unplanned pregnancy.
+The only sure way to not get pregnant is to not have vaginal sex.
+But finding birth control that works for you can help...

 Birth Control: How to Use a Diaphragm